NCAR/ACOM-Python-Tutorial/README.md

-# ACOM-Python-Tutorial
+# ACOM Python Tutorial

 Python Tutorial requested by individuals in NCAR's ACOM laboratory.

+or...

-"How to use Python to read and plot CESM output, satellite output, aircraft observations (netcdf files)."
+> "How to use Python to read and plot CESM output, satellite output,
+> aircraft observations (netcdf files)."